oncomouse/AndrewPilsch.com/_includes/cv.md

 ## Articles & Chapters

+**"Teaching Science Fiction as Media Archaeology"** in *Science Fiction in the Literature Classroom*.
+Ed.
+Gerry Canavan. (collection proposal under review with MLA).

+**"What the Computer Said: Poetic Machines, Rhetorical Adjuncts, and the Circuits of Eloquence"** in *Re-Programmable Rhetorics*.
+Eds.
+Steven Holmes and Michael Faris. (collection under review at Utah State UP).

+**"The Posthuman City"** in *The City in American Literature aand Culture*.
+Ed.
+Kevin McNamara. (preliminary contract from Cambridge UP).

+**"Computation"** in *The Edinburgh Companion to Modernism and Technology*.
+Eds.
+Ian Whittington and Alex Goody. (preliminary contract from Edinburgh UP).

 **"Events in Flux: Software Architecture, *Detractio*, and the Rhetorical Infrastructure of Facebook" *Computers & Composition* 57, Special Issue "Composing Algorithms: Writing (with) Rhetorical Machines" (forthcoming September 2020).

-**"Polynesian Paralysis: Tiki Culture and the Aesthetics of American Empire."** Chapter in *The Year’s Work in Cocktail Culture: The Shaken and the Stirred*.
+**"Polynesian Paralysis: Tiki Culture and the Aesthetics of American Empire."** Chapter in *The Year's Work in Cocktail Culture: The Shaken and the Stirred*.
 Eds.
 Stephen Schneider and Craig N. Owens.
-(Under with Indiana UP in "The Year's Work: Studies in Fan Culture and Cultural Theory" series; forthcoming 2020).
+(Under Contract with Indiana UP in "The Year's Work: Studies in Fan Culture and Cultural Theory" series; forthcoming 2020).

 **"Life During Wartime: Science Fiction during and after World War II."** Chapter in *[The Cambridge History of Science Fiction](https://www.cambridge.org/core/books/cambridge-history-of-science-fiction/3D2698E9F76268359D4C6603A90F0C7A)* eds.
 Gerry Canavan and Eric Carl Link.
 (2018).